In October 2017, CFPUA filed a lawsuit against Chemours and Dupont in federal district court for the Eastern District of North Carolina.

 CFPUA and its ratepayers have spent millions of dollars on measures to address the impacts of the companies’ PFAS releases.
 We also will spend $43 million on a project to add eight new granular activated carbon (GAC) filters at CFPUA’s Sweeney Water Treatment Plant, which draws water from the Cape Fear River and provides drinking water to about 80 percent of CFPUA's customers.

 CFPUA believes Chemours and DuPont, rather than our customers, should pay for those and other costs and damages related to the companies’ actions.
 So far though, neither company has stepped up to this responsibility.
 Until that occurs, we will proceed with the lawsuit.
+The most recent scheduling order from the court is detailed below:

 We will update this page as more information becomes available.